Image Toolbox

 An extremely powerful image editor for Android.
 And not just the usual features like crop, adjust contrast or brightness, maybe apply a filter, but you can do batch edits, format conversion, scaling the actual pixel image, editing metadata…all the things that mobile apps tend to hide behind the curtain (because why would someone need to even know the pixel depth, never mind change it? :eyeroll:).
 The downside is that it’s a bit awkward to use.

-So far this is the only image editing app I’ve tried on Android that I can get to keep both location and timestamp EXIF data intact when editing.
+This is the first image editing app I’ve tried on Android that I can get to keep both location and timestamp intact when editing.
 Sometimes.
-It seems to keep all EXIF data if you start with ā€œsingle edit,ā€ but drops at least location if you start with ā€œcrop.ā€ Within a single edit, you can make a lot of adjustments, including cropping, arbitrary rotation, saturation, etc. and it’ll preserve the metadata.
+You can make a lot of adjustments, including cropping, arbitrary rotation, saturation, etc. and it’ll preserve the EXIF metadata!

 Google Play vs. FOSS Variants